The Bankrate promise

 8. Choose shorter draw and repayment periods

-Many lenders have only one set of HELOC terms, but some lenders may let you choose the length of your draw period and repayment period.
+Many lenders have only one set of HELOC terms, but some lenders may let you choose the length of your draw period and the repayment period.
 Opting for a shorter repayment term can decrease the amount of interest you pay.

 In addition, you may score a better interest rate if you select a shorter repayment timeline.
+Check with different lenders to see if changing the length of the draw or repayment periods is a possibility.

 Takeaway: Shorter draw periods and repayment periods pose less risk to the lender; because of this, you may be offered lower interest rates if you have the option to choose shorter terms.